-Putting customer service before profits does not mean spending endless amounts of money with no return on that investment
+Putting customer service before profits doesn’t mean spending endless amounts of money with no return on that investment.

 If your brand is supposed to serve elderly people and you communicate a mission of helping older generations through science and technology, but these two matter to you more than elderly people themselves, at some point you’ll go too far and your audience won’t understand you.
 That’s betrayal too.

 It’s not about adjusting your communication and personality to the customers’ expectations.
 It is about being clear and confident about your own mission and finding customers you can share it with.